contactandyc/another-c-library/2_timing.md

 One thing that hasn't been talked about much is the struct keyword.

-In C, you can group multiple data types as variables together to define a larger structure.
+In C, you can group multiple data types as variables to define a larger structure.
 A classic example is to create a point structure.
-Typically, they would be defined as follows...
+Typically, they would be defined as follows:
 ```c
 #include <stdio.h>